jexia/semaphore/pkg/specs/README.md

-# Maestro
+# Semaphore
-Maestro is a tool to orchestrate your microservices by providing a powerful toolset for manipulating, forwarding and returning properties from and to multiple services.
+Semaphore is a tool to orchestrate your microservices by providing a powerful toolset for manipulating, forwarding and returning properties from and to multiple services.

-Maestro is built on top of schema definitions and flows.
+Semaphore is built on top of schema definitions and flows.
 Messages are strictly typed and are type-checked.
 Payloads such as protobuf and JSON could be generated from the same definitions.

 ## Table of contents